The Auxiliary Lua API

 The following functions enable extraction of cryptographic parameters used with JSON Web Tokens and JSON Web Signatures.

-Extracts and returns the public key parameters from an X.509 PEM encoded key, such as the key returned by ba.create.key.
-The function is currently limited to ECC keys and the function returns the public ECC (x,y) coordinates.
+Extracts and returns the public key parameters from an X.509 PEM-encoded private or public key, such as the key generated by ba.create.key().

 ba.crypto.sigparams(signature)

-Extracts and returns the signature parameters from a DER encoded binary string, such as the return value from ba.crypto.sign.
-The function is currently limited to ECC keys and the function returns the signature pair (r,s).
+Extracts and returns the signature parameters from a DER-encoded binary string, such as the return value from ba.crypto.sign.
+See the jwt.lua module for how to use this function.

 JSON Web Token (JWT) Library